 The Prize recognizes an early-career scholar in the field of law and economics whose work has advanced the state of knowledge in the field and whose intellectual impact has the potential to reach the legal academy, legal profession, and beyond.Learn about the prize and submit nominations

 About the Coase-Sandor Institute for Law and Economics

-Building on a long tradition of excellence as the birthplace of law in economics, the University of Chicago Law School launched the Institute for Law and Economics in 2011.
-The goal of the Institute is to promote the understanding and dissemination of the economic approach to law.
-It supports research and learning by students, faculty and fellows, and organizes events and activities in Chicago and beyond.
-Read more about the Institute.
+The Coase-Sandor Institute for Law and Economics continues the long tradition of excellence at the University of Chicago Law School as the birthplace of law in economics.
+First established as the Institute for Law and Economics in 2011, the goal of the Institute is to promote the understanding and dissemination of the economic approach to law.
+Institute faculty produce cutting-edge research on the intersection of law and economics.
+The Institute team provides empirical research support, promotes learning by students, faculty, and fellows, and organizes conferences and events in Chicago and beyond.
+Professor Omri Ben-Shahar, renowned contract law scholar, is the faculty director of the Coase-Sandor Institute.

 Coase-Sandor Institute for Law & Economics Research Paper Series

 The University of Chicago Coase-Sandor Institute for Law & Economics Research Paper Series publishes working papers in law and economics authored by University of Chicago faculty.
 Submit papers for consideration to the University of Chicago Law SSRN Working Paper Series Webform.

 "The experience of attending the Summer Course was transformative for my academic development,” said Carina de Castro Quirino, a professor from Brazil.
 “There were very interesting debates and innovative ideas.
 The interaction of professors from the University of Chicago Law School and scholars from around the world provided an essential space for … the critical development of law and economics."